JessicaGarson/PyOhio-Keynote/README.md

 Can you create a straightforward Flask app that displays 'Hello PyOhio'?
 I'd like this to have a modern look.

 ### Demo 2
 Can you expand this application to use vector search with Elasticsearch.
-I have already set environment variables in my terminal for ELASTICSEARCH_HOST and ELASTICSEARCH_API_KEY?
+I have already set environment variables in my terminal for ELASTICSEARCH_HOST and ELASTICSEARCH_API_KEY.

 ## Resources
 - [Why can't programmers program?](https://blog.codinghorror.com/why-cant-programmers-program/)